Christopher Morel Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have a 3.73 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Blue Jays' 3.74 team ERA ranks second among all league pitching staffs.

-- Blue Jays pitchers combine to rank 19th in baseball in home runs surrendered (142 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 18th in baseball in home runs given up (143 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.